 Peter Doocy currently serves as a White House correspondent for FOX News Channel (FNC).
 He joined the network in 2009 as a general assignment reporter based in the New York bureau.Read More

 As White House correspondent, Doocy covers the President of the United States’ domestic and international activities as well as the issues impacting the administration.
 In this capacity, he also represents the network in the White House press briefings, where his questions surrounding the Biden administration’s southern border policies, COVID-19 and vaccine mandates along with the removal of U.S. troops from Afghanistan have driven news headlines.

-During the 2020 election, Doocy covered President Joe Biden’s presidential campaign beginning when he announced his candidacy in April 2019.
-During his coverage of Biden, Doocy’s signature ability to elicit a response yielded several viral and newsworthy moments.
-Most recently, Doocy provided coverage of the Georgia Senate runoffs and the ongoing transition to the Biden administration.
-Prior to covering the Biden campaign, he covered the 2020 Democratic presidential field and secured several notable interviews with then-candidates, including Sen. Kamala Harris (D-CA), former Mayor Pete Buttigeig, and Sen. Amy Klobuchar (D-MN), among others.
+During the 2020 election, Doocy covered President Joe Biden’s presidential campaign beginning with his April 2019 candidacy announcement.
+In addition, Doocy provided coverage of the Georgia Senate runoffs as well as the transition to President Biden’s administration.
+Prior to covering the Biden campaign, he reported on the 2020 Democratic presidential field, securing several notable interviews with then-candidates, including Sen. Kamala Harris (D-CA), former Mayor Pete Buttigeig (D-IN), and Sen. Amy Klobuchar (D-MN), among others.
 Doocy also interviewed then-President Donald Trump during the Iowa caucuses in January 2020.

 Doocy received his B.A. in political science from Villanova University.